cnunciato/buildkite-sdk/README.md

 # Build the docs (to dist/docs).
 npm run docs

-# Serve the docs locally (which builds them implicitly, but doesn't yet watch).
+# Serve the docs locally (which builds them implicitly).
 npm run docs:serve

 # Run all apps (e.g., to use the SDKs to generate pipelines).